 Mobile page speed: Page load is an important user experience factor and you have to optimize the loading process.
 You can use the Google’s Page Speedtest tool.

 Avoid duplicate content: Don’t duplicate content on desktop and mobile versions.
 (That’s why Google recommends a responsive design solution.)
 Don’t use different URLs and redirects between the desktop and mobile versions.

 Don’t implement the mobile site on a different domain, subdomain, or subdirectory from the desktop site.

-WordPress is an extremely popular web platform, and because of its popularity it is often the target of hackers looking to “take over” pieces of your site for their own benefit.
-Hackers like to maximize the effect of their work, so they’ll often target widely installed plugins or themes with known security vulnerabilities.
-In most cases, your site was not targeted specifically, but was hacked because of some vulnerability in a plugin or theme installed on your site.
+WordPress is an extremely popular web platform, and because of its popularity, it is often the target of hackers looking to “take over” pieces of your site for their own benefit.
+Hackers like to maximize the effectiveness of their work, so they’ll often target widely installed plugins or themes with known security vulnerabilities.
+In most cases, your site was not targeted specifically but was hacked because of some vulnerability in a plugin or theme installed on your site.